Bangkok Arrival Guide and Travel Tips

 • Line: The WhatsApp of Thailand!
 Use it to communicate with locals and follow businesses for deals and updates.

-Pro Tip: Pre-install these apps before you arrive, so you’re ready to go .
+Pro Tip: Install these apps before you arrive, so you’re ready to go.
 Grab also works at the airport, so you can order a ride as soon as you land.

 3. How to Stay Connected: Sim Cards in Bangkok

-• Airport Sim Cards: Buy one at the arrivals hall.
+• Airport Sim Cards (easiest): Buy one at the arrivals hall.
 Providers like AIS, DTAC, and TrueMove offer pre-paid packages.
 A fast option if you want to be connected after landing but also the most expensive option!

-• Telecom store: Another option is to wait and go into the city to a telecom store.
+• Telecom store (cheapest): Another option is to wait and go into the city to a telecom store.
 Most can help you install one on your phone and you can also choose a package.
-You can either go for a regular Sim or an e-sim.
+We recommend AIS, as they have the best coverage and the staff can help you in English.
+You can either go for a regular sim card or an e-sim.
 Most modern phones can have E-sims and this means you can keep your old sim next to your new one.
-This is our preferred option.

-• 7-Eleven Sim Cards: Budget-friendly and available in most stores but not all providers offer great coverage outside major cities.
+• 7-Eleven Sim Cards (best-available): Budget-friendly and available in most convenience stores.
+Sadly not all providers offer great coverage outside major cities.

 waiting at AIS Bangkok